The minimum standard of energy efficiency of certain domestic rented property is a rating of E or above

 The Regulations target properties that are currently rated F or G on their Energy Performance Certificates (EPCs), implementing measures to raise their rating to a minimum of E. This will reduce the emissions produced by heating and powering these buildings, which currently accounts for 12% of UK emissions.

 This guidance covers the requirements for domestic property (those that are residential dwellings not used for commercial purposes).
+Information about non-domestic property can be found in 'Energy efficiency of rented property: non-domestic'.

 The Regulations only apply to those properties let on assured, regulated and agricultural tenancies that are legally required to have an EPC.
 Since 2008, the majority of domestic properties have been required to have an EPC.
 There are exceptions if the property is: